 Working with African governments, private sector, civil society institutions and development partners in the African agricultural landscape, AGRA is committed to catalyze agricultural transformation needed to accelerate the achievement of the Malabo Declaration commitments and related indicators from the Comprehensive Africa Agriculture Development Programme (CAADP), the Sustainable Development Goals, and Africa’s Agenda 2063.

-Through its 2017-2021 strategy, AGRA works to catalyze and sustain inclusive agriculture transformation in Africa and to support countries on a pathway to attain and sustain agriculture transformation.
+Through its AGRA Corporate Strategy 2017-2021, AGRA works to catalyze and sustain inclusive agriculture transformation in Africa and to support countries on a pathway to attain and sustain agriculture transformation.

 In support of this goal, AGRA is mobilizing at least $500 million in a five year period to: